Keeper Security And Sherweb Forge Partnership To Strengthen Cybersecurity Solutions For Msps

-The partnership brings advanced password management and cybersecurity solutions to Sherweb's marketplace
+The partnership brings advanced password management and cybersecurity solutions to Sherweb's marketplace, empowering MSPs to protect SMB clients with features like multi-factor authentication and zero-knowledge encryption

-By bringing Keeper into our marketplace, we're empowering MSPs to enhance client protection while simplifying the management of critical credentials.”

 Sherweb's platform will now offer KeeperMSP®, a solution purpose-built to provide password security and zero-knowledge encryption, helping MSPs protect digital credentials – including passwords, passkeys and secrets – with ease and effectiveness.
 This solution includes advanced security features such as multi-factor authentication, end-to-end encryption, random password generation and secure password sharing, all critical tools in defending against increasingly sophisticated cyber threats.

-Keeper's platform is a human-centric solution for consumers and organisations of all sizes.
+Keeper's platform is a human-centric solution for consumers and organizations of all sizes.
 Powered by a zero-trust framework and zero-knowledge security, Keeper leverages best-in-class protection to reduce the risk of damaging data breaches.
-Quick to deploy, the platform scales to meet the needs of any organisation, integrating seamlessly into any data environment – single-cloud, multi-cloud or hybrid – as well as any security stack.
+Quick to deploy, the platform scales to meet the needs of any organization, integrating seamlessly into any data environment – single-cloud, multi-cloud or hybrid – as well as any security stack.

 Keeper was co-founded in Chicago, IL in 2011 by CEO Darren Guccione and CTO Craig Lurey.
 The company now provides a full suite of award-winning consumer and business offerings for password, secrets and privileged connection management, as well as differentiators that set Keeper even farther apart from its competitors including remote browser isolation, dark web monitoring, secure file storage, single-sign on integration, compliance reporting and detailed event logs.